Wondering which is the best camera to buy?

 I bought a Nikon D700 in 2010 when I opened my first studio.
 The D300 became my backup camera and the D80 was sold.
 The reason I bought my Nikon D810 in 2014 was that it had a video facility and two memory card slots.
 I use this camera to shoot videos for the courses we offer.
 It has since been superseded by the Nikon D850, which looks amazing, but I don’t feel the need to swap it yet.

 The body is showing signs of wear and it is well used, but my D700 is still going strong.
-Actually, so is my D300, but I gave it to my partner, who has become interested in photography.
+Actually, so is my D300, but I gave it to my partner, who became interested in photography.
 I often use my D700 in conjunction with my D810.
 In a fast paced outdoor location environment it helps to have a good range of focal lengths to lean on.
 So, I’ll have the 24 – 70mm f2.8 lens on one camera and the Nikon 70 – 200mm f2.8 on the other.
 I have other lenses, but these two are my go to lenses.
 I don’t like swapping out my lenses mid-shoot, especially in a windy, dusty or salty environment.

 Why I didn’t buy the very best camera